 Not Your Keys, Not your Coins

 The blockchain is immutable and there’s never been a recorded case of someone cracking a private key.
 A corollary of that is if you don’t have the private key no one can help you regardless of how many guns your government has or whatever a judge says.
 People have found themselves on the wrong side of this when they leave funds in the possession of companies only to find that the company loses those funds or stops its services.
 The most famous example is probably Mt Gox which is both the name of an exchange and an event.
 Having not learned this the first time, many people in 2022 suddenly found their funds locked again when Blockfi and Gemini suddenly stopped withdrawals.
-When that happened, what could else could strangers from the internet say to you?
+When that happened, what else could strangers from the internet say to you?
 You gave someone else your money and then complained it was gone.
 There was no getting your funds back.
 So all you got was an echo of this timeless advice: Not your keys, not your coins.

 Use a Hardware Wallet

 Every once in awhile a virus ripples across the internet and will manage to patch wallet software or scan computers for wallet files and transmit them over the internet.
-A hardware wallet is just a separate device that holds your private key and signs messages so that even if your wallet software is compromised your funds aren’t affected until take a physical action to confirm a transaction.
+A hardware wallet is just a separate device that holds your private key and signs messages so that even if your wallet software is compromised your funds aren’t affected until you take a physical action to confirm a transaction.
 They aren’t going to protect you from social engineering attacks but they are absolutely worth using.
 Even without a technical reason, friction between you and your private key can be useful so you have time to process what is going on before giving a private key to someone trying to phish you.
 When we see someone online tell us that their wallet magically emptied it’s usually either that they stored their private key on something like Google Drive and then their Google account was compromised or they were using a hot wallet.
 In either case, people just shake their head and say you should have used a hardware wallet.

 Send a Test Transaction First